Vorkane/strandsoffate/README.md

-# Boilerplate System

-#Strands of Fate
+# Strands of Fate

+Author: Vorkane

+Software License: GNU GPLv3

 This system is a boilerplate system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.